mrlacey/MattsPullRequestHelper/README.md

 - Report the number of tests added.
 (If low or none, may need to ask why or it could indicate the PR isn't ready for review.)
 - Report the number of tests deleted.
 (If there are any, it should raise questions.)
 - Report any public methods that have been removed.
 (Depending on the project this may need to be documented or avoided.)
+- Report any changes in project references and dependencies.

 Written in C# and intended for reviewing C# files.